Getting married abroad

 What is it?

-How nice that you are getting married abroad.
-It is important that you can prove there that you are not married or in a registered partnership with someone else.
-This is done with a declaration of unmarried status or a declaration of marital competence.
-You can apply for these declarations at the municipality.
+How wonderful that you are getting married abroad.
+It is important that you can prove that you are not married and do not have a registered partnership with anyone else.
+You can do this with a certificate of no impediment or a certificate of marital status.
+You can request these certificates from your local municipality.

-• If you live in the Netherlands, apply for the declaration at the municipality.
+- If you live in the Netherlands, you can apply for the certificate at your local municipality.

-• If you are a Dutch citizen living abroad, ask for an extract from the Basisregistratie Personen (BRP) at an RNI municipality.
+- If you are a Dutch citizen living abroad, you can request an extract from the Personal Records Database (BRP) from an RNI municipality.

-• Do you not live in the Netherlands and have never lived in the Netherlands?
-Then apply for the certificate at the Dutch embassy or consulate in the country where you are getting married.
+- Do you not live in the Netherlands and have you never lived in the Netherlands?
+Then request the certificate from the Dutch embassy or consulate in the country where you are getting married.

 What do I need?

-The municipality may ask for the following documents from you and your partner:
+The municipality may request the following documents from you and your partner:

-• If you were previously married: a divorce certificate or death certificate.
+- If you have been married before: a divorce certificate or death certificate.

-• If you or your partner live abroad: a certificate from that country showing your place of residence, nationality and marital status.
+- If you or your partner live abroad: proof from that country stating your place of residence, nationality, and marital status.

-Foreign deeds or other foreign documents must be in Dutch, English, French or German.
-Is this not the case?
-Then you must first have the documents translated by a translator who is sworn in the Netherlands.
-Sometimes foreign documents must be legalized in the country of origin.
-Check with the municipality.
+Foreign deeds or other foreign documents must be written in Dutch, English, French, or German.
+If this is not the case, you must first have the documents translated by a translator certified in the Netherlands.
+Sometimes you must have foreign deeds legalized in the country of origin.
+Check with the municipality for more information.